January Print Awards PDI Awards

 Panoramic prints - min.
 10” longest side.

-Entry Records Sticker: Sticker on back of prints must state Set Subject or Open, Grade, Title, Category and Member Number (no name).
+Sticker must state Set Subject or Open, Grade, Title, Category and Member Number (no name, number only)

 Title must not change if re-entered.